mforcado-micoworks/nestjs-kafka-starter/README.md

-## Simplest starter template for NestJS and Kafka.
+## Most minimum started configuration for NestJS and Kafka.